Neelakurinji Blooming Season

 • The plants grow above an altitude of 1,500m.
 Plucking plants for cultivation at alternate locations will not be fruitful.

-• Do not pluck the flowers or plant.
+• Do not pluck the flowers or plants.
 They are an endangered species.

-• If harmed the Kurinji will cease to exist not only denying future generations the sacred experience of witnessing its flowering but also irreparably damage the delicate balance of the environment.
+• If harmed the Kurinji will cease to exist not only denying future generations the sacred experience of witnessing its flowering but also irreparably damaging the delicate balance of the environment.

-• The Kurinji plants are fire resistant and act as a natural protector to the grasslands from forest fires and also check soil erosion so please refrain from harming the plant.
+• The Kurinji plants are fire resistant and act as a natural protector of the grasslands from forest fires and also check soil erosion so please refrain from harming the plant.